 Cyden Ltd manufacture both the Smoothskin Gold and Braun IPL, so you can be sure they give the same great results and performance.
-They’re almost identical in shape and operation, and although ergonomic, they aren’t as intuitive or as comfortable as the BRI956’s gun-shape.
-Also, they have only a single medium-size flat 3 cm2 treatment window which does the job, but not as easily as with the various size curved attachments from the BRI956.
+They’re almost identical in shape and operation and although ergonomic, they aren’t quite as intuitive or as comfortable as the BRI956’s gun-shape.
+Nothing beats that.

-All these devices are suitable for skin tones I to V and feature an advanced skin tone sensor.
+All these devices operate at higher IPL intensities and are suitable for skin tones I to V. They also feature advanced skin tone sensors.
 They check then select the best intensity level for you.
 Yet only the BRI956 develops this further and lets you manually adjust it to find the perfect and precise strength for you.

 The BRI956 has a long lamp lifetime lasting 15+ years (Philips say up to 20).
 The Braun IPL has a lamp lifetime of 15+ years and the SS Gold has different models lasting 6, 10 and 15 years (reflected in the price).
 All of these are excellent and far superior to most other brands, such as Remington and LumaRX.
 The Braun IPL is especially great value at below $400 USD / $500 AUD.

 You can finish a full leg in around 8:30 minutes with the Smoothskin Gold and Braun IPL.
 That’s fast, and I’d be more than happy with it.
 But the Philips Lumea Prestige is better.
 It has the same fast flash rate, but also a larger body attachment (4.1 cm2 vs 3 cm2) so it covers your skin faster.
 You can do a full leg in around 7 minutes.